-If you would like to contact the IRS about your rejected application, call the toll-free telephone number on the notice or call 267-941-1000 (not a toll-free number) if you're outside the U.S. You can also visit a Taxpayer Assistance Center near you.
+If you would like to contact the IRS about your rejected application, call the toll-free telephone number on the notice or call 267-941-1000 (not a toll-free number) if you're outside the U.S. You can also visit an IRS Taxpayer Assistance Center near you.

-Thank you & Happy Taxes!
+Thank you & Happy Tax Season!